North Sea Energy Islands: Impact on National Markets and Grids: Results and discussion

 \subsection{Revenues of wind producers and TSO on the island}

-The focus is now shifted towards the revenues of the wind producers and an hypothetical system operator on the island.
+The focus is now shifted towards the revenues of the wind producers and a hypothetical system operator on the island.

-The revenues per MWh of wind energy produced and sent to the other countries are shown in \figurename~\ref{fig:rev_NSEH}.
-As expected, the value of wind energy decreases with increasing installed generation capacity, as electricity prices further decrease.
-Indeed, in a future electricity market with only zero-marginal cost RES, other market mechanisms will be necessary for power producers to make profits, as there will be no more conventional generators to push prices up \cite{BARROSO2021,STRBAC2021}.
+The capture prices of the offshore wind farms located at the NSEH, as well as the captured price difference of the HVDC lines connected to the hub, are shown in \figurename~\ref{fig:rev_NSEH}.
+As expected, the cannibalization effect of RES results in lower capture prices with more installed generation capacity, as electricity prices are likely to be lower during periods with high RES production.
+Indeed, in a future electricity market with only zero-marginal cost RES, other market mechanisms will be necessary for power producers to make profits, as there will be no more conventional generators to push prices up \citep{BARROSO2021,STRBAC2021}.
 Compared to the first scenario, the changes in the third and fourth scenarios can be explained in relation to the example provided in Section \ref{sec:2}.
 Indeed, in the third scenario additional transmission capacity is built in the North Sea, with the result that less congestions are created.
 Due to the assumption that wind producers bid at zero-marginal cost, the price in the island is formed based on the links that are not congested.
 Reducing congestions means that electricity prices converge to prices in the neighboring markets, resulting in higher prices at the hub and higher profits for wind producers.
-In the fourth scenario, instead, the connection to Norway leads to lower prices at the hub, as congestions occur more often on the links to the other countries.
+In the fourth scenario, instead, the connection to the UK leads to lower prices at the hub, as congestions occur more often on the links to the other countries.

 Opposite trends can be observed for the revenues of the system operator.
 Congestion rents are calculated as the energy exchanged on the links times the price difference between the connected market zones.
 The resulting revenues are then shared equally between the owners of the lines.
 Price differences arise only when congestions occur, meaning that the less congestions occur the lower the revenues of the transmission operators are.
-At the same time, the greater the price differences between market zones are, as in the case with the connection to Norway, the higher the revenues are.
+At the same time, the greater the price differences between market zones are, as in the case with the connection to the UK, the higher the revenues are.

-It is not clear yet whether there will be an independent system operator on the island, or this will be operated by the TSOs involved in the projects.
-However, the total revenue collected by the system operator spans between 100 and 350 million Euros per year.
-These revenues could be used to cover operational and maintenance costs or even to build more transmission capacity in the North Sea.